Being Mortal (film)

-Being Mortal is a cancelled American comedy-drama film written, directed, produced by, and starring Aziz Ansari in his would-be feature directorial debut.
-It was based on the 2014 non-fiction book Being Mortal by Atul Gawande.
+Being Mortal is a cancelled American comedy-drama film written, directed, produced by, and starring Aziz Ansari in what was set to be his feature directorial debut.
+It is based on the 2014 non-fiction book of the same name by Atul Gawande.
 Bill Murray, Seth Rogen, and Keke Palmer were set to co-star.

-In April 2022, production was suspended due to a complaint against Murray for allegedly harassing a young female crew member.
-After more accusations surfaced against Murray in October 2022, followed by the departure of the film's cast and Ansari's failure to find a new distributor following the withdrawal of distributor Searchlight Pictures from the film, it was announced on February 27, 2023 that the film would not continue production.
+Filming began in March 2022.
+In April, production was suspended due to a complaint against Murray for allegedly sexually harassing a young female crew member.